TakashiIjiri/SpinTracker_Python/README.md

 # SpinTracker_Python
 SpinTracker is an application for estimating baseball spin speed (RPS, Revolution per second) and spin axis of a pitched baseball captured by a high speed camera.
 This repository provides a python implementation of the following paper;
-Takashi Ijiri, Atsushi Nakamura, Akira Hirabayashi, Wataru Sakai, Takeshi Miyazaki, Ryutaro Himeno, Automatic spin measurements for pitched Baseballs via consumer-grade high-speed cameras, SIViP (2017). doi:10.1007/s11760-017-1075-x.
+- Takashi Ijiri, Atsushi Nakamura, Akira Hirabayashi, Wataru Sakai, Takeshi Miyazaki, Ryutaro Himeno, Automatic spin measurements for pitched Baseballs via consumer-grade high-speed cameras, SIViP (2017). doi:10.1007/s11760-017-1075-x.

 This code is for research use only.
-Contact me (takashi.ijiri80@gmail.com) if you would like to use this for commercial use.
+Contact me (takashi.ijiri80 AT gmail.com) if you would like to use this for commercial use.

 ## Required library
   - pyOpenGL   : install this by "$pip install pyOpenGL"
   - glfw       : install this by "$pip install glfw"
   - OpenCV     : install this by "$pip install opencv-python"
   - matplotlib : install this by "$pip install matplotlib"
   - Pillow     : install this by "$pip install Pillow"
   - scipy      : install this by "$pip install scipy"

   How to use